-To qualify for the qualified plug-in electric drive motor vehicle tax credit your vehicle lease or purchase must satisfy a number of criteria.
-First, only qualified vehicles you lease or purchase after December 31, 2009 and prior to January 1, 2012 are eligible for the credit.
+To qualify for the qualified plug-in electric drive motor vehicle tax credit your vehicle purchase must satisfy a number of criteria.
+First, only qualified vehicles you purchase after December 31, 2009 are eligible for the credit.
 Your plug-in electric vehicle must also be brand new, made by an eligible manufacturer under the Clean Air Act, have at least four wheels, be appropriate for driving on public streets and highways, and have a weight rating of less than 14,000 pounds.
 And most importantly, the vehicle must have an electric motor that uses a rechargeable battery to generate at least 4 kilowatt-hours of capacity.
-A listing of qualifying vehicles can be found at the IRS website: http://www.irs.gov/businesses/article/0,,id=219867,00.html.
+A listing of qualifying vehicles can be found at the IRS website: https://www.irs.gov/businesses/qualified-vehicles-acquired-after-12-31-2009.

 The manufacturer of your qualified plug-in vehicle will provide you with a certification that your vehicle qualifies for the credit.
 The vehicle manufacturer’s certification will contain information on the make, model and year of your vehicle and which specific credit amount your vehicle qualifies for.

 Be aware, however, that if the IRS publishes an official statement that certain vehicles no longer qualify for the credit, you cannot rely on subsequent certifications by the manufacturers of those vehicles.
 Also, the credit can phase out for specific manufacturers once they sell more than 200,000 of their plug-in electric vehicles.
 However, the IRS periodically posts information on its website listing the manufacturers that qualify for the credit and the production numbers for the qualifying models.